 Taking control of your cycle

 If you take hormonal birth control, you’ll likely experience withdrawal bleeding whenever you take a break from hormones, whether that’s at the end of a 28- or 91-day cycle.
-Your protects you during this time as long as you take it as prescribed, and it can help you know that you’re not pregnant.
+Your birth control protects you during this time as long as you take it as prescribed, and it can help you know that you’re not pregnant.

 But if you’re interested in changing the duration of withdrawal bleeding or if bleeding seems excessive, there are many options you can try while still preventing pregnancy.
 Depending on your preference, you can reschedule withdrawal bleeding or skip it altogether, no matter if it’s for a one-time event or because you’re looking for a more permanent change.